davekapp/github-notetaker-react/README.md

 Let's start off by creating a ```githubActions.js``` file in the ```actions``` folter.

 This file needs to require three things.
-AppDispatcher, AppConstants, and githubUtils
+AppDispatcher, appConstants, and githubUtils

 You might have noticed from step 1, but our githubUtils file is just returning us an object with a few helper methods for communicating with the Github API.
 One library we're using that we haven't talked about is [Axios](https://github.com/mzabriskie/axios).
 If you're coming from an Angular background Axios is very similar to $http.
 Axios is a "promise based http client for the browser and node".
 I'm a huge fan of it because it allows us to make promise based http requests without the need of something like jQuery. *If you've never used promises before, check out [this quick article](http://andyshora.com/promises-angularjs-explained-as-cartoon.html) explaining their purpose and how they work.*

 Head back to your githubActions.js file.

-* require AppDispatcher, AppConstants, and githubUtils.
+* require AppDispatcher, appConstants, and githubUtils.
 * Creata a githubActions object which has the following methods
   - getUserBio
   - getUserRepos